-Alongside Apple, Amazon has become a Trillion-dollar company this month with no signs of slowing down.
+Amazon is steadily growing with no signs of slowing down.

-However, with the ease of selling cross-border comes the responsibility of Value added Tax on goods traded online.
+However, with the ease of selling cross-border comes new responsibilities.
+When expanding to European Amazon marketplaces, value added tax (VAT) on goods traded online is something you need to consider.

-As international VAT experts, we know the importance and complexities that tax can bring on a business.
-Therefore, we have created a helpful overview for Amazon sellers to consider lightening the burden that tax brings.
+We know the importance and complexities that tax can bring on an Amazon business.
+Therefore, we have created a helpful overview for Amazon sellers to consider lightening the burden.
+Additionally, Amazon tax consultants will help you.

 - When selling cross-border across all 28 EU member states